FDA decision on experimental Alzheimer's drug expected this week | KRDO

 Even if the FDA offers accelerated approval of the drug, it will still be studied in more robust trials.
 And if those trials confirm that the drug provides a clinical benefit, the FDA could grant traditional approval.
 But if the confirmatory trial does not show benefit, the FDA has regulatory procedures that could lead to taking the drug off the market.

-“If and when this drug is approved by the FDA, it will take clinicians some time to be able to parse out how this drug may or may not be effective in their own individual patients,” especially since carriers of the APOE4 gene could be at higher risk of side effects, Dr. Richard Isaacson, adjunct associate professor of neurology at Weill Cornell Medicine, who is not involved in studying lecanemab or its development, said in November.
+“If and when this drug is approved by the FDA, it will take clinicians some time to be able to parse out how this drug may or may not be effective in their own individual patients,” especially since carriers of the APOE4 gene could be at higher risk of side effects, Dr. Richard Isaacson, director of the Alzheimer’s Prevention Clinic in the Center for Brain Health at Florida Atlantic University’s Schmidt College of Medicine, who is not involved in studying lecanemab or its development, said in November.

 More than 300 Alzheimer’s treatments are in clinical trials, according to the Alzheimer’s Association.
 Alzheimer’s disease was first documented in 1906, when Dr. Alois Alzheimer discovered changes in the brain tissue of a woman who had memory loss, language problems and unpredictable behaviors.